Cláudia Pascoal: 2017–2018: The Voice Portugal and Eurovision Song Contest

 In 2017, she participated on the fifth season of talent show The Voice Portugal and was eventually eliminated in the semi-finals placing 6th overall.
 In 2018, Pascoal won the Festival da Canção, the national contest to select the Portuguese entry for the Eurovision Song Contest, with the song "O jardim", written by Isaura.
 As the host entry, she automatically qualified to the final.
 In the final the song received a total of 39 points and placed 26th.

 2019–2020: !

 In 2019, Pascoal released two singles, "Ter e Não Ter" in March, followed by a collaboration with Samuel Uria for "Viver" in November.
 In March 2020, she released her first studio album !
 (Note: The title of the album ! is pronounced "blah".), as well as the third single from the album, "Espalha Brasas".

-2023–: !!
+2023–: !! and The Voice Portugal coach

 On 19 May, 2023, Pascoal released her second studio album, !!.
 David Fonseca and Marante helped produce the album and Pascoal wrote and composed all of the songs on !!, apart from a cover of I Play Tennis by Miuda.
 Some of the songs made for !! will feature on a third album in the future.

+In the latter half of 2026, Pascoal will return to The Voice Portugal, debuting as a coach, nine years after her appearance as a contestant.